bsv-blockchain/universal-test-vectors/README.md

 - BSV transactions from one sender to one receiver
 - BSV transactions from one sender to one receiver and with OP_RETURN output
 - Users with its private & public keys and additional information
+- Wire (binary) and JSON frames for the communication (for now `createAction` only)

 ## How to add new test vectors

+### For transaction specification

 - Add a new definition in the [vectors](./vectors) directory (analogy to the existing ones).
+- Generate the JSON files by running `go generate ./...` in the root directory.
+- ... or make a PR with the new definition and the JSON files will be re-generated automatically.

+### For BRC-100 frame specification
+- Add a new definition in the [brc100frames](./brc100frames) directory (analogy to the existing ones - see [brc100frames/create-action.ts](./brc100frames/create-action.ts)).
 - Generate the JSON files by running `go generate ./...` in the root directory.
 - ... or make a PR with the new definition and the JSON files will be re-generated automatically.